tfraudet/PyAcphFlightsLogbook/README.md

 # PyAcphFlightsLogbook

 Flight logbook for **glider** written in Python that automates detection of takeoff and landing events (airfield and schedule) by processing the APRS traffic from the [Open Glider Network](http://wiki.glidernet.org/).
-As the program tracks event at aircraft level he can detect landing and takefoff on different airfields.
-Due to several technical reasons, the detected start and landing times are approximate only.
+As the program tracks event at aircraft level it can detect landing and takefoff on different airfields.
+The detected start and landing times are approximate only.
 The accuracy is around 1 or 2 minutes.

 This is a work in progress.
 Currently, in addition to takoff and landing events, the tool detects the launch method (aerotowing, self-launching or winch launching) and in the case of a towing, identifies the tow plane.
 It calculates also the flight duration.